 An applicant for a pilot project must be accredited by the Commission.
-An applicant for a pilot project cannot be operating under a Warning or Probation or subject to any form of reporting.
+An applicant for a pilot project cannot be operating under a Warning, Probation, or Show Cause Order or subject to any form of Reporting.
 The applicant school and the proposed pilot project must also be in compliance with federal, state, and local law.